miLibris/flask-rest-jsonapi/docs/index.rst

 Welcome to flask-rest-jsonapi documentation!
 ============================================

-flask-rest-jsonapi is an implementation of jsonapi reference http://jsonapi.org with flask and marshmallow.
-You can interface any data provider like SQLAlchemy or MongoDB (already available) or create your custom data layer.
+flask-rest-jsonapi is a library that help you build rest api.
+It is built around:
+    - jsonapi`http://jsonapi.org/`_: a specification for building apis in json
+    - flask`http://flask.pocoo.org/`_: a microframework for Python based on Werkzeug
+    - marshmallow-jsonapi`https://marshmallow-jsonapi.readthedocs.io/en/latest/`_: JSON API 1.0 formatting with
+      marshmallow`allow.readthedocs.io/en/latest/`_
+    - sqlalchemy`http://www.sqlalchemy.org/`_: SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+    - mongodb`https://www.mongodb.com/`_: a free and open-source cross-platform document-oriented database program

 I have created this library because i was looking for the best way to implement rest api.
 The jsonapi specification is a very strong specification about interactions between the api and the caller and i think it is a very good one.

-There are already lot of very good rest library based on flask like Flask-restfull or Flask-restless, and i would like to create an helper library as flexible as Flask-restfull (https://github.com/flask-restful/flask-restful) and as simple and fast to use as Flask-restless (https://github.com/jfinkels/flask-restless).
+There is lot of very good rest library based on flask like Flask-RESTful`https://github.com/flask-restful/flask-restful`_ or Flask-Restless`https://github.com/jfinkels/flask-restless`_ but i would like to combine the flexibility of Flask-RESTful with the simplicity of Flask-RESTfull and the power of marshmallow and SQLAlchemy around a strong and sharable communication

-Moreover you can use any data provider instead of other flask rest api library that only allow to you to use SQLAlchemy.
+protocol: jsonapi.

+Moreover, in this previous flask frameworks, the only ORM supported is SQLAlchemy so i would like to create an generic abstraction to communicate with data provider: the data layer system.
+Availalbles data layers:
+    - SQLAlchemy
+    - MongoDB
-You can use SQLAlchemy or MongoDB or create you own custom data layer to interact with the data provider of your choice.
+You can easily create and use your own data layer to communicate with the data provider of your choice.
+I will cover it in examples of data layer section.

 Here is a quick example: